Unity-Technologies/ml-agents/docs/Making-a-new-Unity-Environment.md

 1. Rename `TemplateAgent.cs` (and the contained class name) to the desired name of your new agent.
 Typical naming convention is `YourNameAgent`.

 2. Attach `YourNameAgent.cs` to the game object that represents your agent.
-(Example: if you want to make a self driving car, attach `YourNameAgent.cs` to a car looking game object)
+(Example: if you want to make a self-driving car, attach `YourNameAgent.cs` to a car looking game object)

-3. In the inspector menu of you agent, drag the brain game object you want to use with this agent into the corresponding `Brain` box.
+3. In the inspector menu of your agent, drag the brain game object you want to use with this agent into the corresponding `Brain` box.
 Please note that you can have multiple agents with the same brain.
 If you want to give an agent a brain or change his brain via script, please use the method `ChangeBrain()`.

-4. In the inspector menu of you agent, you can specify what cameras, your agent will use as its observations.
+4. In the inspector menu of your agent, you can specify what cameras, your agent will use as its observations.
 To do so, drag the desired number of cameras into the `Observations` field.
 Note that if you want a camera to move along your agent, you can set this camera as a child of your agent

 5. If `Reset On Done` is checked, `Reset()` will be called when the agent is done.
 Else, `AgentOnDone()` will be called.
 Note that if `Reset On Done` is unchecked, the agent will remain "done" until the Academy resets.
 This means that it will not take actions in the environment.